-Just follow the below few steps to set SPF Record of your domain under CWP panel:
+Just follow the below few steps to set the SPF Record of your domain under the CWP panel:

-1) Login in to your CWP panel by sing port : 2030
+Login to your CWP panel by using port: 2030

-2) Go to Email section under your Login CWP panel.
+Go to the Email section under your Login CWP panel.
 You will find their SPF manager, just click on it.

-3) Just select your domain in drop down , and mention server IP.
-After filing detail just click on Add SPF Record .
-Using above step we can set Your domain SPF Record , under CWP panel.
+Just select your domain in the drop down, and mention the server IP.
+After filing detail just click on Add SPF Record.
+Using the above step we can set Your domain SPF Record, under the CWP panel.

 To verify the SPF Record.
 Just go to DNS Function >> List DNS zone >> click on edit your domain DNS zone.
 You will see add the bottom of your DNS zone file your domain SPF Record has been added in txt format.